 Pretty Parlor 35th Anniversary My Little Pony Playset

 In 2018, Hasbro and Basic Fun released the 35th Anniversary My Little Pony Pretty Parlor playset.
-It's an authentic reproduction of the very first My Little Pony playset released in 1983.
+It's an authentic Classic Reissue of the very first My Little Pony playset released in 1983.

 The playset comes with a stable, playset pony Peachy, Twinkles the cat, 2 hats, a saddle and bridle, brush and comb, a basket with a strap, a name tag for Peachy, and two hats.